For Professionals

 The Whitaker Scholar Program in Developmental Neuropsychiatry

-The mission of the Whitaker Scholar Program in Developmental Neuropsychiatry is to provide support and mentorship to child psychiatrists and other professionals who seek to understand better and address the historically underserved mental health needs of people with developmental disabilities.
+The mission of the Whitaker Scholar Program (WSP) in Developmental Neuropsychiatry is to provide support and mentorship to child psychiatrists and other professionals who seek to better understand and address the mental health needs of people with developmental disabilities, who have historically been underserved.

 Other Research and Clinical Training Opportunities